Picatout/PocketSimon/readme.md

  At power up the MCU initialize the hardware then execute a power on selft test (**POST**).
 The POST consist in lighting LEDs in sequence while sounding their correspondign tone.
 The POST execute in loop until the user press a button to start game.

  The game start with single note.
-Then at each repeat success a sequence length is increment by a new random note.
+Then at each repeat success the sequence length is increment by a new random note.
 At length 6,12,18,24,32 a tune is played to mark your achievement.
 The maximum sequence length is 32 limited by RAM available.
 But if you got that far you are a real champion and you can listen to the complete Rocky 1 movie musical theme.

- At then of of game the length of last sequence succeeded is displayed in the following way.
+ At the end of game the length of last sequence succeeded is displayed in the following way.
  Each LED is assigned a value and blink for multiple of this value.
 Adding the blinks give the total count.

  LED    | value